 As a ministry of the Catholic Community of St. Francis of Assisi, the parish makes a strong commitment to need-based financial aid at TFS, with the hope that no deserving student is denied this educational opportunity because of limited means.
 Indeed, TFS was founded in 2000 with a commitment to making a Franciscan School education available to all students regardless of family financial means.
 In the 2012-13 academic year, over $315,000 in financial aid was awarded.

-Should tuition costs, changing family circumstances, or the enrollment of a second or third child at TFS strain the monthly budget beyond its limit, parents should ask the Director of Mission or the Bookkeeper for FACTS information that will guide them through an online financial application process.
+Should tuition costs, changing family circumstances, or the enrollment of a second or third child at TFS strain the monthly budget beyond its limit, parents should ask the head of Admissions or the Bookkeeper for FACTS information that will guide them through an online financial application process.

 The TFS need-based financial aid application process is straightforward and uncomplicated, and is not at all unlike completing a Federal tax form.
 After entering such items as income, assets, indebtedness, and unusual financial circumstances, FACTS criteria will develop an “adjusted effective income” on which they will calculate a family’s “discretionary income available for education”.